nurturinglabs/nurturinglabs/README.md

 **Building voice AI that works in the real world — in Hindi, English, and Hinglish.**

-I'm a Data Engineer at Capital One by day, and a voice AI builder by night.
+I'm a Data Engineer and a voice AI builder.
 I believe voice is the most natural interface humans have — and most of the world still can't use technology because it demands screens, keyboards, and English.

 I'm using [ElevenLabs](https://elevenlabs.io) to change that.